gregqz/Sci-Maze-Interperter/README.md

 ## Changes
 The changes I have made are extensive, so it shouldn't be used in any serious manner.
 * Now supports arbitrary precision in mathematics
-* Implemented two new objects: The busstop and switchgate
+* Implemented three new objects: The busstop, switchgate, and hotels
 * Outputs what each car is carrying as well as the driver in debug mode

 ## Busstops